Jake Paul vs. Anthony Joshua odds, predictions: Fight picks from proven boxing expert

 Jake Paul vs. Anthony Joshua prediction, odds, picks: Dec.
-19 fight picks by boxing expert
+19 fight picks from boxing expert

 SportsLine combat expert Josh Nagel just locked in his Anthony Joshua vs. Jake Paul prop picks for the Friday, Dec.
 19, fight on Netflix

-The latest Jake Paul vs. Anthony Joshua odds from FanDuel list Anthony as the -1200 favorite (risk $1200 to win $100) to win, with Paul as a +700 underdog (risk $100 to win $700).
-The over/under for total rounds is 2.5.
+The latest Jake Paul vs. Anthony Joshua odds from FanDuel list Anthony as the -1300 favorite (risk $1,300 to win $100) to win, with Paul as a +700 underdog (risk $100 to win $700).
+The over/under for total rounds is 2.5 (-110/-120), and one could make boxing prop bets on the fight ending in the first round at +230.
 The Netflix stream begins at 8 p.m.
 ET, with Paul vs. Joshua walkouts expected around 11 p.m.
 ET.
 Before making any Anthony Joshua vs. Jake Paul picks, make sure you see the boxing predictions and betting advice from SportsLine combat expert Josh Nagel.

 New users can target the DraftKings promo code, which offers $200 in bonus bets if your bet wins: